dfrancioni/Project-2/README.md

 ![image](https://user-images.githubusercontent.com/112734081/206885122-88c51a01-fef5-4079-ba23-309c86c25532.png)

+The model of infected individuals over time is the red plot above.
 It can be seen that my model is an accurate depiction of their model, so I can look further into fitting this model to the data gathered and seeing if I get a similar fit.